openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > Also, if you may notice I have come up with a new blog design, this looks much cleaner imo and finally I inserted Google ads into my blog.
 Also removed a host of
       plugins that were actually not required and I had added them for fun.
 Finally the title shows up in the blog pages.
 >
-> In the past ten days I rather cleaned things upâ€¦  and yes lazed quite a bit but then I am at home :) Enjoy Guys..
+> In the past ten days I rather cleaned things up…  and yes lazed quite a bit but then I am at home :) Enjoy Guys..
 A happy new year
 >
 > </blockquote>